shaikezam/shaikezam.github.io/article/oltp_star_schema.md

 - Streamlined Business Reporting: Star schemas simplify common reporting tasks, such as period-over-period and as-of reporting, compared to more normalized schemas.

 - Enhanced Query Performance: Star schemas can improve performance for read-only reporting applications versus highly normalized schemas.

+### How to track changes in Star Schema?

+In data management and warehousing, a `Slowly Changing Dimension` (SCD) refers to a type of dimension where the data remains mostly stable but can occasionally change in ways that are hard to predict.

+This is different from rapidly changing dimensions, like transactional data (e.g. product price or quantity), which are frequently updated.

+Typical examples of SCDs include things like customer address, product descriptio or even employee job title.

+Next, I’ll be explaining the six types of Slowly Changing Dimensions (SCD) used in star schema design for data warehouses.

+These methods help manage changes to dimensional data over time, from simple updates to more complex ways of keeping history.